kohkimakimoto/essh/README.md

 ZSSH supports easily running a bash script on the remote server.

 ```
-zssh --shell /path/to/script.sh web01.localhost
+$ zssh --shell /path/to/script.sh web01.localhost
 ```

-And also supports to get script using http.
+Also you can get a script using http instead of local filesystem.

 ```
-zssh --shell https://example/script.sh web01.localhost
+$ zssh --shell https://example/script.sh web01.localhost
 ```

 ## Other options